Dpdl-io/DpdlEngine/README.md

 * **DpdlEngine is optimized to run on a wide range of platforms** (J2ME, JavaME, J2SE, any other JVM >= 1.4 Spec, and all platforms where the open source virtual machine 'miniJVM' can be compiled for the target platform)
 * **Dpdl API provides access to the complete underlying Java JRE platform API's and to external java and Native shared libraries**
 * Multiple embeddable programming language plug-ins available: **ANSI C code, C++, Python, Julia, JavaScript, Lua , Ruby, Java and Clojure programming languages can be <ins>embedded and executed** directly within Dpdl code</ins> (interpreted/compiled code)
-* **Dpdl Wasm runtime** plug-in included allows to compile and access 'Wasm' module functions within dpdl and from embedded language code
+* **Dpdl Wasm runtime** plug-in included allows to compile (WAT) and access 'Wasm' module functions within dpdl and from embedded language code
 * No additional installations required (except add-on libraries)
 * **Further programming languages can be embedded via a dedicated kernel execution interface** (see 'DpdlCustom' tag in DpdlEngine.ini)
 * Includes embedded C compiler: **On-the-fly compilation of embedded ANSI C code** in memory at runtime (via option 'dpdl:compile') for different targets (i386, RISC-V, ARM and TMS320C67xx) -> <ins>very fast compile time</ins>